andrewendlinger/brkraw/README.md

 ### Citation

-If you use BrkRaw in your research, please cite it using the information provided in our [Citation Guide](CITATION.md).
+If you use BrkRaw in your research, please cite it according to the information provided in our [CITATION.cff file](CITATION.cff).